-- Always wear a properly fitted life jacket, also called a personal floatation device (PFD). - Never go out on the water while under the influence of alcohol. - It's best not to go out alone.
-If you do, let others know your route. - Constantly scan for potential hazards and changing weather. - Know you skill level and avoid conditions that exceed your skills. - Dress appropriately for changing weather. - Carry a first aid kit. - Inspect your boat, canoe or kayak and equipment before every trip. - Know the waters.
+- Never go out on the water while under the influence of alcohol. - It's best not to go out alone.
+If you do, let others know your route. - Constantly scan for potential hazards and changing weather. - Know your skill level and avoid conditions that exceed your skills. - Dress appropriately for changing weather. - Carry a first aid kit. - Know the waters.
 Carry along river guides, maps or depth charts.